fsprojects/Paket/README.md

     <tr>
       <td><a href="../../tree/master/docs/content">docs/content</a></td>
       <td>
-        <p>Use this directory for all your narratvie documentation source files.
+        <p>Use this directory for all your literate documentation source files.
         Said files should be either F# scripts (ending in <code>.fsx</code>) or Mark Down files (ending in <code>.md</code>).
         This project includes two sample scripts.
 Feel free to extend and/or replace these files.
         For more information on generating documentation, please see <a href="http://tpetricek.github.io/FSharp.Formatting/" target="_blank">FSharp.Formatting</a>.</p>